sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 [^4]: The main areas of the CIO's domain expertise are Project Managament Office, Release Management (and ITSM), IT Security, and Enterprise Architecture.
 [^5]: See [this inventory]({{ site.baseurl }}/ITStrategy/ddd.html) of 38 known definitions from industry and government.
 [^6]: [MPIB](https://dialogue/grp/PEC-CEP/Committee%20Terms%20of%20Reference/MPIB%20-%20Major%20Projects%20and%20Investments%20Board%20(2).pdf) is a Tier 2 committee at ESDC chaired by the CFO.
+[^7]: cATOs are inspired by the [US Air Force's Platform One team](https://www.linkedin.com/feed/update/urn:li:share:6734861153765326848/), in the Chief Software Office.
+NIST and ITSG-33 do not have continuous types of controls.
+Will need to innovate while remaining in compliance.